hms-networks/flexy-osisoft-connector/README.md

 ### Configuration

-All user configuration is done through the ConnectorConfig.json file.
+User configuration of the application parameters is done through the ConnectorConfig.json file.
 This file must be modified to match your configuration.

 #### Example ConnectorConfig.json
 ```